iag0/iag0.github.io/_posts/blog/2015-07-22-hello-world.md

 ## Hello world!

-Not just with a new domain and hosting, but with a stronger resolve to write more, more often.
+Not just with a new domain and a new host, but with a stronger resolve to write more, more often.